SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/cloud-fieldbus.html.md

 * Teleorigin RB900 for Modbus/RTU.
 * [Netcomm Wireless NTC-6200](/guides/devices/netcomm/netcomm-usersguide) for Modbus/TCP.

-> Want to support Cloud Fieldbus in your terminal?
+> Cloud Fieldbus is currently in beta.
+Want to support Cloud Fieldbus in your terminal?
 Contact info@cumulocity.com for details.

 ## <a name="connect"></a>Connecting Modbus devices